Who can make a victim personal statement and when

-The Parole Board decides if prisoners who are eligible for parole can be released and makes recommendations on whether it’s safe to transfer prisoners to an open prison.
+The Parole Board decides if prisoners who are eligible for parole can be released.
+It also makes recommendations on whether it’s safe for prisoners to be:

-You can make a ‘victim personal statement’ to be presented at the parole hearing if you’re a victim of the prisoner, eg suffered physical, mental or emotional harm, or economic loss.
+You can make a ‘victim personal statement’ to be presented at the Parole Board hearing if you’re a victim of the prisoner.

 This is sometimes known as an ‘impact statement’.